AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 # Before we start compiling we need to hipify:
 python tools/amd_build/build_amd.py

+# see below for rocm-cmake

+# see below for rocm-core

 # If using CI, modify for STATIC benchmarks OFF
 time .ci/pytorch/build.sh